Here you will find the answers to some of the questions we are asked most.

 You will be asked to remove all footwear on arrival so socks are essential.
 Socks can be purchased in Hootz House if you forget to bring your own!

-Dogs are allowed in our Courtyard Hub, a section of our Courtyard Cafe and in our Gift Shop.
+Dogs are allowed in our Courtyard Hub, a section of our Courtyard Cafe (where they must be kept on a lead) and in our Gift Shop.
 Unfortunately, unless they are assistance dogs, dogs cannot enter the main reserve or adventure play areas.
 As a nature reserve we need to consider the welfare and well-being of our captive, resident and visiting species.

 Our car park does not currently offer any decent shade and it doesn’t take long for a dog to suffer in a car, so please do not leave your dog in the car.
 Please leave your dog at home, or at a day kennel so you can have cuddles when you’ve returned from your day out with us.
 Waggtails are just 5 miles away from the Pensthorpe estate and offer boarding for your dog while you visit us.
 Please contact Fiona Wagg on 01485 528310.